 PFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under PAS 17, Leases.
-The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers and short-term leases (i.e., leases with a lease term of 12 months or less).
+The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
 At the commencement date of a lease, a lessee will recognize a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
 Lessees will be required to separately recognize the interest expense on the lease liability and the depreciation expense on the right-of-use asset.

 Lessees will be also required to remeasure the lease liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
 The lessee will generally recognize the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
 Lessor accounting under PFRS 16 is substantially unchanged from today's accounting under PAS 17.

 Lessors will continue to classify all leases using the same classification principle as in PAS 17 and distinguish between two types of leases: operating and finance leases.
 PFRS 16 also requires lessees and lessors to make more extensive disclosures than under PAS 17.
-Early application is permitted, but not before an entity applies PFRS 15.
 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.
-The Group is currently assessing the impact of adopting PFRS 16.
+The Group assesses that PFRS 16 has no material impact to the Company.